Key Takeaways

 Can the insurance company deny my claim because of a pre-existing condition?

 No. A pre-existing condition does not bar recovery in Oklahoma.
-The insurance company may try to attribute your symptoms to prior problems, but the law entitles you to compensation for any aggravation, acceleration, or worsening caused by the accident.
-The defendant's burden is to prove what portion of your injury is unrelated.
+The insurance company may try to attribute your symptoms to prior problems, but the law allows compensation for aggravation, acceleration, or worsening caused by the accident.
+The key is proving the before-and-after change with medical and functional evidence.

 What if I had a degenerative condition I didn't know about before the accident?

-Asymptomatic pre-existing conditions — like a disc bulge or arthritis that wasn't causing symptoms — are fully protectable under the eggshell plaintiff rule.
-If the accident made a silent condition symptomatic, you can recover for the full injury.
-The defendant cannot escape liability by pointing to imaging findings you were unaware of.
+Asymptomatic pre-existing conditions — like a disc bulge or arthritis that wasn't causing symptoms — can be protected under the eggshell plaintiff rule.
+If the accident made a silent condition symptomatic, you may recover for the injury caused by that aggravation.
+The defendant cannot escape liability merely by pointing to imaging findings you were unaware of.

 How do I prove my injuries were aggravated by the accident?